tomstreeter/crankykit/README.md

     * Line 7 takes care of determining the path of the public web root directory.
 It doesn't need to be specified anywhere else.
     * Line 8, much like Line 3, is written to determine the _parent_ of the public web root directory because on Siteground it's possible to install files in directories that are its siblings.
 This may not be the case on your hosting provider.
 The only thing that's required is that the directory of the non-public files are reachable via a relative path from the public web root.

-6. The `/media' directory will be created in the public web root.
+1. The `/media' directory will be created in the public web root once the site is active.
 It can be deleted at any time and it will be regenerated as needed.

-7. A `/storage` directory has been added as a sibling to `/content` and `/ site` to contain `/accounts`, `/cache`, and `/sessions`.
+1. A `/storage` directory has been added as a sibling to `/content` and `/ site` It contain the directories that the web server must have write permissions for: `/accounts`, `/cache`, and `/sessions`.

-   These subdirectories should be writable by the web server.
-8. An `/assets` directory has been added to the public web root to hold CSS, JS, fonts, and graphics.
+1. An `/assets` directory has been added to the public web root to hold CSS, JS, fonts, and graphics.
 A basic CSS scaffold is included.
 I'm a fan of Andy Bell's [CUBE CSS](https://cube.fyi/) methodology and my scaffold is more or less based on that.
 Once upon a time I used a lot of SASS, but I've sort of moved away from it as CSS has matured and we have cascade layers now.
 This is one of those [quirks](#quirks) I mentioned earlier.
 You can remove this without affecting anything else.

 ### Directory Structure as Installed
 <pre>
-    [INSTALLATION DIRECTORY]
+[YOUR INSTALLATION DIRECTORY]
 ├── composer.json
 ├── config.codekit3
 ├── kirby/